itucsdb1936/itucsdb1936/docs/source/developer/member2.rst

 Fourth, I defined function pages and also defined app routes to them.
 Fifth, I implemented needed functions to be used in the page such as create, read, update and remove.
 Sixth, I placed the functions to the buttons and icons on the related page.

+As an example, all functions of Personnel Table are added.
+The other table's functions are implemented with almost the same logic.

 Personnel Table
 --------------